archit342000/RAGQA/gold/README.md

 # LLM Gold-Set Builder

 This workflow generates high-quality QA pairs directly from parsed documents using a vLLM-hosted model.
-Questions are produced by the LLM, but answer spans are aligned deterministically by the codebase.
+Questions and answers are produced by the LLM under strict prompting, and answers are taken verbatim from the model output (no post-hoc alignment).

 ## Quickstart